 In the case of the hospital, there was no need to retain VMWare and this option was unused.

-This involves lifting and shifting an application from its current environment to AWS without any modification.
-It is the quickest and simplest way to migrate but does not take advantage of AWS services and may not optimise costs.
+This involves migrating an application from its current environment to AWS without any modification (‘lifting and shifting ‘).
+It is often the simplest way to migrate.
+However, it does not take advantage of the many AWS services that provide the benefits of (public) cloud.
+As a result, it may also not optimise costs and therefore could be important to take into account a further post-migration optimisation phase, when building the business case.

 In the case of the hospital, 314 VM’s (mostly application servers) could be migrated in this manner.